The Pacific War Online Encyclopedia

 Convoy escort tactics involved some important tradeoffs.
 If the

-spread along a long enough perimeter that a submarine might be able to
+be spread along a long enough perimeter that a submarine might be

-slip between escorts and attack the ships in the convoy at close range.
+able to slip between escorts and attack the ships in the convoy at

 The discussion so far, while describing general principles, has